The Charlottesville 29

 #2: Stock Ham Biscuit – Stock Provisions

 Indeed, it is common to wonder how something that looks so simple can evoke such a reaction.
-Here are 1,314 words on the biscuit that still cannot explain it.
+Here are 1,314 words on the biscuit that still do not explain it.
 You just have to see for yourself.

 #2: Stock Ham Biscuit – Stock Provisions